By Tim Tapping, Board Member of Sakya Monastery of Tibetan Buddhism & President of Northwest Dharma Association

 This enabled Dagchen Rinpoche to bring his family to Seattle, including his wife, H.E.
 Dagmo Kusho Jamyang Sakya, and their sons.
 Accompanying them was her uncle, H.E.
 Dezhung Rinpoche III.

-In 1974 His Holiness Jigdal Dagchen and H.E.
+In 1974, His Holiness Jigdal Dagchen and H.E.
 Dezhung Rinpoche III founded the first Seattle Sakya dharma center, Sakya Tegchen Choling.
 After the expanding sangha outgrew several spaces, in 1984 he purchased a church in the Greenwood neighborhood of north Seattle, to convert it into the Sakya Monastery of Tibetan Buddhism.

 Over time a skilled and determined team of volunteers lovingly transformed the former church into a very traditional Tibetan Buddhist temple.
 Tibetan painters came to Seattle to complete the traditional ceiling and wall paintings, including a huge Dharma wheel.
 Sculptors made a triple life-sized statue of Lord Buddha, and statues of two of the Sakya founding lamas, Sachen Kunga Nyingpo and Sakya Pandita, which grace the front of the Shrine Room.

 Walk into the temple today and you are transported thousands of miles east and into another time.

 Lineage is all-important in Tibetan Buddhist tradition, and H.H.
 Dagchen Rinpoche’s lineage is noble and revered for its holiness, extending back for more than 1,000 years.

 From the 13th to late 14th century, the family ruled all Tibet at the behest of Kublai Khan.
 The lineage is unique within Tibetan Buddhism in that not only is it a spiritual lineage, as are the other three schools of Tibetan Buddhism, but is a hereditary one as well.